CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Methodology

 \section{Methodology}

-Fig. \ref{fig:figure_2} provides a clear pictorial representation of our proposed model architecture.
-In this section, we first provide some preliminary knowledge to our readers about Hyperbolic Geometry followed by the Discrete Fourier Transform.
-Next, we describe the three constituent components of our proposed \textbf{CoSyn}, which model different aspects of context, namely, the author's personal historical context, the author's personal social context, and both the personal historical and social contexts with the conversational context.
+Fig. \ref{fig:figure_2} provides a clear pictorial representation of our proposed model architecture (algorithm shown in Algorithm \ref{alg:algo1}).
+We provide an overview describing various operations in Hyperbolic Geometry in Appendix \ref{sec:hyperbolic_geometry}; and we request our readers to refer to that for more details.
+In this section, we describe the three constituent components of our proposed \textbf{CoSyn}, which model different aspects of context, namely, the author's personal historical context, the author's personal social context, and both the personal historical and social contexts with the conversational context.